Clinical Advisory: Antioxidant Vitamins and Zinc Reduce Risk of Vision Loss from Age-Related Macular Degeneration

 "The AREDS formula is the first demonstrated treatment for people at high risk for developing advanced AMD," he said.
 "Slowing the progression of AMD to its advanced stage will save the vision of many who would otherwise have had serious vision impairment."

-A list of study centers is attached.
+A list of study centers is attached [this link was removed as it is no longer valid].

 The National Eye Institute (NEI) is part of the National Institutes of Health (NIH) and is the Federal government's lead agency for vision research.
 NEI-supported research leads to sight-saving treatments and plays a key role in reducing visual impairment and blindness.
 The NIH is an agency of the US Department of Health and Human Services.